andyatkinson/blog/_posts/2013-11-27-rubyconf-argentina-2012.markdown

 My talk was scheduled in the second slot on the first day.
 By the time I was giving the talk, I had practiced a lot, but I was still nervous because I'd never done any public speaking on an actual stage before, and I was planning an introduction in Spanish.
 The [Bmore on Rails](http://bmoreonrails.org/) group was nice enough to listen to a (rough) first version of the talk.
 The talk went ok and several people came up to me afterwards for more information, which was nice.

-That evening, Github sponsored a drinkup at Temple Bar, a short walk from the venue.
+That evening, GitHub sponsored a drinkup at Temple Bar, a short walk from the venue.
 The second day of the conference had sessions given in Spanish and English.
 There was another social event at Paseo La Plaza following the second day, which was a more relaxed outdoor place to socialize.

 #### Food, drink, sightseeing